rhansen2/dyndao/README.md

 NOW() is the timestamp function call (at least in MySQL, not sure of others).

-Every other Go ORM that currently exists would require you to handle this situation by hand, AFAIK.
-Please file an issue if you are aware of one that doesn't.
 Presently, the way dyndao is written, you could do something like:

 ```code
 // 'o' is an instantiation of the ORM package